-Official Gazette, statute books, documents on budgets and settlement accounts, and others In addition to editing, printing, and disseminating the Official Gazette, which is the official means of communication of laws, cabinet ordinances, treaties, and government information, the Bureau also manufactures highly public printed materials, such as statute books and documents on budgets and settlement accounts.
+Official Gazette, documents on budgets and settlement accounts, and others In addition to preparing manuscripts of the Official Gazette, the State gazette to inform the public about laws and regulations and public notice matters, and printing documents containing information published in the Official Gazette (Particulars to Be Published in the Official Gazette), etc., the Bureau also manufactures printed matter of a highly public nature, such as documents on budgets and settlement accounts.

-Passports, postage stamps, securities, and others The Bureau manufactures passports, postage stamps, revenue stamps, and certificate stamps that are highly resistant to counterfeiting under a strict manufacturing control system and provides products that the public can use with confidence.
+Passports, postage stamps, and others The Bureau manufactures passports, postage stamps, revenue stamps, and certificate stamps that are highly resistant to counterfeiting under a strict manufacturing control system and provides products that the public can use with confidence.

 Contributing to Digital Government The Bureau also promotes the provision of information services reflecting the needs of Japan's society and economy.
-For example, the Bureau works on the reliable provision of the electronic version of the Official Gazette and early construction of base registries (databases for social infrastructure); further, it cooperates with the digitization of official documents.
+For example, the Bureau works on the reliable provision of the Official Gazette and on the processing, entry, preservation, provision, etc., of the data that constitutes the Base Registry; further, it cooperates with the digitization of official documents.
 Thus, the Bureau contributes toward Digital Government.
-History of the National Printing Bureau In 1871, the National Printing Bureau was founded as the Paper Money Office Since then the Bureau's manufacturing technology has evolved, and it has continued to Official Gazette, among others.

-(Shiheishi) under the Ministry of Finance. manufacture products that support people's daily lives, such as banknotes and the July 1871 Founded the Paper Money Office under the Ministry of Finance (First head: Eiichi Shibusawa)
+History of the National Printing Bureau In 1871, the National Printing Bureau was founded as the Paper Money Office Since then the Bureau's manufacturing technology has evolved, and it has continued to Gazette, among others.
+(Shiheishi) under the Ministry of Finance. offer products that support people's daily lives, such as banknotes and the Official July 1871 Founded the Paper Money Office under the Ministry of Finance (First head: Eiichi Shibusawa)

-August 1871

-The Paper Money Office was renamed the Paper Money Bureau (Shiheiryo).

-1877

-The Shiheiryo was renamed the Shiheikyoku (Paper Money Bureau) and became a government enterprise.
+August 1871 The Paper Money Office was renamed the Paper Money Bureau (Shiheiryo).
+1877 The Shiheiryo was renamed the Shiheikyoku (Paper Money Bureau) and became a government enterprise.
 The Paper Money Bureau was later renamed the Printing Bureau (Insatsukyoku).

-1909

-Establishment of the Research Institute

-1924

-Became the Cabinet Printing Bureau Naikaku Insatsukyoku) after government reorganization

-Became the Printing Bureau (Insatsukyoku) under the Ministry of Finance

-1943

-1949

-Became the Printing Agency (Insatsucho), an independent agency of the Ministry of Finance

-1952

-Became the Printing Bureau, Ministry of Finance (Okurasho Insatsukyoku), an affiliated organization of the Ministry of

-2001

-During the reorganization of government ministries and agencies, the Japanese name of the Printing Bureau, Ministry of Finance, became "Zaimusyo Insatsukyoku".
+Establishment of the Research Institute Became the Cabinet Printing Bureau (Naikaku Insatsukyoku) after government reorganization 1943 Became the Printing Bureau (Insatsukyoku) under the Ministry of Finance 1949 Became the Printing Agency (Insatsucho), an independent agency of the Ministry of Finance 1952 Became the Printing Bureau, Ministry of Finance (Okurasho Insatsukyoku), an affiliated organization of the Ministry of 2001 During the reorganization of government ministries and agencies, the Japanese name of the Printing Bureau, Ministry of Finance, became "Zaimusyo Insatsukyoku".
+2003 Became an Incorporated Administrative Agency (Dokuritsu Gyosei Hojin) and renamed the National Printing Bureau (Kokuritsu Insatsukyoku)

-2003

-Became an Incorporated Administrative Agency (Dokuritsu Gyosei Hojin) and renamed the National Printing Bureau (Kokuritsu Insatsukyoku)